 The Company has adopted Integrated Management System comprising of Quality Management System ISO 9001:2015, Environment Management System ISO 14001:2015 and Occupational Health & Safety Management System - ISO 45001:2018 and is certified by BSI India.
-The Company has been re-certified under these Standards in the month of March 2021 for the next three years.
+The Company has been re-certified under these Standards in the month of March 2024 for the next three years, with no non-conformity.